-It has been tested in temps from -65F to +475F in which It has shown how durable and hard wearing it is.
-Break Free CLP aerosol is also designed to reduce metal to metal wear by creating an advanced boundary layer thanks to their unique formula.
+It has been tested in temps from -65F to +475F in which It has shown how durable and hard-wearing it is.
+Break Free CLP aerosol is also designed to reduce metal to metal wear by creating an advanced boundary layer thanks to its unique formula.

 We love how practical and durable Break Free CLP is as well as being simple to use.
 This is one of the most effective CLP cleaners on the market, and we can see why it was initially developed for military use.

 What we like:

 - Works in extreme weather conditions